logicnow/BlueSky/README.md

 ### Troubleshooting

-You can get the logs from a container to see if there are any issues:
+You can get the logs from a container to see if there are any issues.
+For example:
 ```
+docker logs bluesky_db
 docker logs bluesky
 ```

-You can also shell into the bluesky container if needed:
+You can also shell into the bluesky container if needed.
+For example:
 ```
 docker exec -it bluesky bash
 ```

 ### TODO

-- SSH Pub Key auth by default - instructions on setting keys
+- ~~SSH Pub Key auth by default~~ - instructions on setting keys
 - Bring back fail2ban
 - Migration instructions